How to Install Slack in Centos / Redhat / Fedora

 First, Use the desktop application if it is running, Use your web browser to access the Slack download page for Linux and download the latest Slack .rpm package.

-Once the package has been downloaded.
-You must navigate to the Downloads folder to find the Slack Package.
+Once the package has been downloaded, navigate to the Downloads folder to find the Slack Package.

 # cd Downloads